Best Medicare Advantage Plans in Texas (2026)

 Medicare Advantage Plans Explained

-• CMS Star Ratings: Medicare evaluates plans on a 1- to 5-star scale that measures overall quality, member satisfaction, and care coordination.
-Plans rated 4 stars or higher are considered top performers.
+• CMS Star Ratings: Medicare rates plans on a 1 to 5-star scale measuring quality, member satisfaction and care coordination.
+Plans rated 4 stars or higher qualify as top performers.

-• Prescription Drug Coverage: Most Medicare Advantage plans include Part D prescription coverage.
-It’s important to review the plan’s drug list to ensure your medications are covered and to understand any rules such as prior authorization or quantity limits.
+• Prescription drug coverage: Most Medicare Advantage plans bundle Part D prescription coverage.
+Review the plan's formulary to confirm your medications are covered and check for requirements like prior authorization or quantity limits.

 Company Image